Verizon, AT&T, Comcast Say They Will Not Sell Customer Browsing Histories

 Comcast, Verizon, AT&T Inc said Friday they would not sell customers' individual internet browsing information, days after the U.S. Congress approved legislation reversing Obama administration era internet privacy rules.
 From a report on Reuters: The bill would repeal regulations adopted in October by the Federal Communications Commission under former President Barack Obama requiring internet service providers to do more to protect customers' privacy than websites like Alphabet's Google or Facebook.
 The easing of restrictions has sparked growing anger on social media sites.
 "We do not sell our broadband customers' individual web browsing history.
 We did not do it before the FCC's rules were adopted, and we have no plans to do so," said Gerard Lewis, Comcast's chief privacy officer.
 He added Comcast is revising its privacy policy to make more clear that "we do not sell our customers' individual web browsing information to third parties."
 Verizon does not sell personal web browsing histories and has no plans to do so in the future, said spokesman Richard Young.

+They'll rent it out instead.
+I promise.
+Trust me.
+And believe me, I know about personal information.
+The best personal information.
+Beautiful classy personal information.

 Oh, really?
 Still trying to sell that lie?
-(Score:2, Informative)
+(Score:1)

 Verizon does not sell personal web browsing histories and has no plans to do so in the future [engadget.com]

-Article a) was retracted and b) not about browsing (Score:4, Informative)
+Article a) was retracted and b) not about browsing (Score:5, Informative)

 First, F you for making so that in order to tell the truth, I end up defending *Verizon*.
 Please be careful about stating untruths about assholes; I don't like posting stuff that makes Verizon look less bad.